 In the state of Colorado, the term “custody” is no longer used in statue and has been replaced with the term “parental responsibility.”
 “Parental responsibility” covers three major factors in child custody – who the children will live with, who has the right to make major decisions for them, and how visitation rights (or “parenting time”) will be allocated between the parties.

 Every family and every child is different.
 When it comes to fighting for custody of your children, you will undoubtedly have many questions and wonder where to start.
-During this emotionally turbulent time, contact our skilled legal team of family law attorneys in Denver to discuss your situation and how we can help.
+During this emotionally turbulent time, contact our skilled legal team of child custody attorneys in Westminster to discuss your situation and how we can help.

 Consult with a Skilled Child Custody Attorney near Westminster